Skip to main content

 “You are coming tomorrow?”
 He asked eagerly as she inhaled.

 “Because I want to see if I still have some effect on you.”
-He made her gasp amused.
+He made her gasp in amusement.

 “And then?”
 She asked playfully with a smile as eyes met.
 She suddenly realised he had successfully managed to steer her away from the uncomfortable heaviness she was feeling on her shoulders the entire evening.

 “Then I can reject you, of course.”
-He looked away, breaking the eye contact and chuckled.
-“Because I do still have my three-night rules intact.” he made her shake her head staring at him as though he was hopeless.
+He looked away, breaking eye contact and chuckled.
+“Because I do still have my three-night rules intact,” he made her shake her head, staring at him as though he were hopeless.

 “Such a flirt still.”
 She wondered to herself as she got the ride back home.